 While all Oaks Christian School band students are encouraged to participate in ensembles, they are also challenged to develop their individual skills at a very high level by playing in small groups.
 Several of our recent graduates have participated in university band programs at the University of Southern California, University of Notre Dame, California Baptist University, Carnegie Mellon, Belmont University, and University of North Texas, as well as other top-tier schools.

-Mr. Kelly is a graduate of the Bob Cole Conservatory of Music at CSULB where he studied instrumental conducting with Larry G. Curtis and choral conduction with Frank M. Pooler.
+Mr. Kelly is a graduate of the Bob Cole Conservatory of Music at CSULB where he studied instrumental conducting with Larry G. Curtis and choral conducting with Frank M. Pooler.
 Mr. Kelly studied trumpet with Joan La Rue, Boyde Hood and Anthony Plog.
-After completing his Bachelor of Music Education and Clear Teaching Credential at California State University Long Beach, he spent the remainder of the 1980's as a tour director for the Continental Singers working his way up to the premier ensemble, The Continental Orchestra and Singers, (a 40 piece full orchestra with 8 select vocalists performing at some of the largest churches and professional venues in the U.S.A. and internationally).
+After completing his Bachelor of Music Education and Clear Teaching Credential at California State University Long Beach, he spent the remainder of the 1980's as a tour director for the Continental Singers working his way up to the premier ensemble, The Continental Orchestra and Singers, (a 40 piece full orchestra with 8 select vocalists performing at some of the largest churches and professional venues in the United States and internationally in 28 countries).
 With The Continentals Mr. Kelly spent seven summers traveling coast-to-coast from Los Angeles to New York by bus, then overseas for 2-3 weeks in music ministry and discipleship with high school and college age young people, serving as music director, counselor, youth pastor and travel guide.

 Mr. Kelly and his wife Tricia (Barry) Kelly live in Newbury Park.
-The Kelly family includes daughter Morgan, sons, Aidan, Jackson & Brendan (Ventura County’s first quadruplet birth) as well as son, Liam and daughter Ashlyn.
+The Kelly family includes daughter Morgan, sons, Aidan, Jackson and Brendan (Ventura County’s first quadruplet birth) as well as son, Liam and daughter Ashlyn.
 All of the Kelly children have attended Oaks Christian School and have contributed positively to the warm culture that exists at OCS.
-Mr. Kelly enjoys spending time with his family, shooting, biking, swimming, walking, listening to music, doing home improvement projects, and watching movies.
+Mr. Kelly enjoys spending time with his family, shooting at the gun range, biking, swimming, walking, listening, performing and creating music, doing home improvement projects, and watching movies.

 Music is his passion and he loves to inspire students to learn the craft and the art of making music.
 As he helps students develop the skills to play their instrument he instills in them the beauty of the art form and how God created it for our enjoyment and His pleasure.